QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-07-13-Role based access mapping in Developer Portal.md

 tags: [getting-started,about]
 date: 2023-07-13 01:14:37
 updatedBy: jeny-amatya-qed
-updated: 2024-08-29 00:10:02
+updated: 2024-09-01 23:18:52
 likes: 1
 ---

 ## Overview

 In Developer Portal, security and access is managed through Role-Based Access Control (RBAC), where different user roles are assigned specific permissions to various parts of the application.
-The post will explore how RBAC has been implemented in Developer Portal by mapping different roles to corresponding access levels.
+This post will explore how RBAC has been implemented in Developer Portal by mapping different roles to corresponding access levels.

 ## What is Role-Based Access Control (RBAC)?